cuulee/pg-core/README.md

 [![Build Status](https://travis-ci.org/vitaly-t/pg-core.svg?branch=master)](https://travis-ci.org/vitaly-t/pg-core)

 Initially based on [node-postgres](https://github.com/brianc/node-postgres) and its core packages, this core library for PostgreSQL is independent of the original work.
-It's goal is improved support with timely updates and bug fixes.
+Its goal is to improve support with timely updates and bug fixes.

 ### Installing